Building an Automation Operating Model That Works

 Practical examples

-Procurement spend visibility
+Procurement and supplier spend

 How 4th Revolution helps